Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 1. It made the design better.
 However, still there was empty space
 2. Inspecting design and checking the code, it shows it is using unnecessary `min-height: 100vh` at a place, which isn't necessary
 3. After updating that, the design looked better

+## Instruction List 17

+### Instructions
+1. Update the coding standards wherever possible
+2. Add a readme for easy understanding of the project

+### Comments
+1. Did some code improvement and added readme
+2. I removed the project structure from readme as it may changes often
+3. Also added `live server` option for development setup